-Date: The Thai New Year traditionally goes by the name of Sonkran.
-In the year 2019, Sonkran will be celebrated between Monday April 13 and Wednesday April 15, 2015.
+- Date: The Thai New Year (which is known as Sonkran) 2016 will be celebrated between Wednesday April 13 and Friday April 15, 2016.

 |January 1st - History||Chinese New Year||Hindu New Year|

 |Jewish New Year||Korean New Year||Thai New Year|